-In 2014 – visiting conductor at the Sakha (Yakutia) Republic Academic Opera and Ballet Theatre, where he produced a renovated stage performance of Mozart’s “Die Zauberflöte”.
-In the 2014-2015 season – second conductor of the Pavel Slobodkin’s Centre Small Symphony Orchestra; he gave several concerts with this orchestra, performing a large repertoire ranging from Haydn to Prokofiev, esp. a whole series of famous violin concertos.
+In 2014 Ivan was invited as guest conductor by the Sakha (Yakutia) Republic Academic Opera and Ballet Theatre (where he produced a renovated stage performance of Mozart’s “Die Zauberfl?te”), by the Krasnoyarsk State Opera and Ballet Theatre (“The Snow Maiden” of N. Rimsky-Korsakov).
+In the summer of the same year he was engaged by the Pavel Slobodkin’s Centre, Moscow, as a second conductor of the Centre’s Small Symphony Orchestra.
+In the 2014-2015 season he gave several concerts with this orchestra, performing a large repertoire ranging from Haydn to Prokofiev, esp. a whole series of famous violin concertos.